zeroc-ice/ice/ruby/BuildInstructionsLinuxOSX.md

     $ make install

 This process uses the `prefix` variable in `config/Make.rules` as the installation's root directory.
-The subdirectory `<prefix>/ruby` is created as a copy of the local `ruby` directory and contains the Ice for Ruby extension library (`IceRuby.so`) as well as Ruby source code.
+The subdirectory `<prefix>/ruby` is created as a copy of the local `ruby` directory and contains the Ice for Ruby extension library as well as Ruby source code.
 Using this installation method requires that you modify your environment as described in *Using Ice for Ruby* below.

 Another option is to copy the contents of the local `ruby` directory to your Ruby installation's `site_ruby` directory.
 For example, if you installed Ruby